pauljeong333/spotty-bot/README.md

 ## Commands

-Here are a list of Spotty Bot commands:
+Here are a list of Spotty Bot slash commands:

-_(All commands must be prefaced by "!")_

 **hello** - Say Hi!

-**[s]earch** - Search for a musical artist.
+**search** - Search for a musical artist.
 Spotty Bot will provide you with the artist's name, genres, and top 5 songs.

+**rec** - Get a recommendation based on a genre, artist, and track.
+Spotty Bot will provide a track based on your tastes.

 **help** - View the list of available commands.